aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/list-of-supported-number-formats/_index.md

 {{% alert color="primary" %}}

 In some number formats, you might notice some characters like 月.
-These are infact chinese chanracters and can be used in Chinese and Japanese versions of MS Excel.
+These are in fact Chinese characters and can be used in Chinese and Japanese versions of MS Excel.

 {{% /alert %}}
 ### **Number Formats Supported in Aspose.Cells.GridWeb**